spaceml-org/GIBS-Downloader/README.md

 # NASA-GIBS-Downloader
 NASA-GIBS-Downloader is a command-line tool which facilitates the downloading of NASA satellite imagery and offers different functionalities in order to prepare the images for training in a machine learning pipeline.
 The tool currently provides support for downloading the following products: `MODIS_Terra_CorrectedReflectance_TrueColor`, `VIIRS_SNPP_CorrectedReflectance_TrueColor`.
 You can read more about these products [here](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+Available+Imagery+Products#expand-CorrectedReflectance17Products).
 \
-To download imagery of the Bay Area in California from September to October, the tool can be used as follows:
+For example, to download imagery of the Bay Area in California from September to October, the tool can be used as follows:
 `gdl 2020-09-01 2020-10-31 37.003277,-124.328539 40.353784,-120.253964`.
 Note that if the latitude of either the bottom left or top right coordinates is negative, then it will need to be enclosed by quotation marks (ie `"-23.6319752,-46.6173164"`) or else you might get an error.

 ## Dependencies